-3.3 How we support service users and carers
+3.3 How we support service users and carers:

-The Northern Health and Social Care Trust will support services users and carers by:
+The South Eastern Health and Social Care Trust will support services users and carers by:

-- Providing service users and carers with the support and guidance they require through training, support and leadership. - Providing service users and carers with clear terms of reference with an induction, clarity and purpose of role. - Building relationships by listening to the needs of people who we deliver services to, their carers and those we are working in partnership with. - Sharing good practice when involvement makes a difference. - Having a clear and accessible approach to communications. - Including people's contributions, ideas and always looking for ways to improve. - Engaging, involving and empowering service users and carers by providing leadership opportunities for them to have influence at all levels and particularly where service, policy, strategy or delivery decisions affect them directly. - Providing mentoring opportunities to ensure that new service users and carers are confident and equipped to be actively involved. - Ensuring that service users and carers are appropriately reimbursed for any out of pocket expenses as set out in Regional Reimbursement Guidance
+- Providing service users and carers with the support and guidance they require through training, support and leadership to include use of and signposting to external resources such as the HSC Engage website accessible online at Personal & Public Involvement (PPI) Involving You, Improving Care (hscni.net); - Providing service users and carers with clear terms of reference with an induction, clarity and purpose of role; - Building relationships by listening to the needs of people who we deliver services to, their carers and those we are working in partnership with; - Sharing good practice of when Involvement makes a difference; - Having a clear and accessible approach to communications;

-Where appropriate, remunerate service users and carers for their contribution where this is deemed as providing specific, strategic expertise.
-The scale and nature of this will fall in line with agreed regional guidance.
+- Including people's contributions, ideas and always look for ways to improve; - Engaging, involving and empowering service users and carers by providing leadership opportunities for them to have influence at all levels and particularly where service, policy, strategy or delivery decisions affect them directly; - Providing mentoring opportunities to ensure that new service users and carers are confident and equipped to be actively involved; - Ensuring that service users and carers are appropriately reimbursed for any out of pocket expenses as set out in Regional Reimbursement Guidance: - Learning from User Experience feedback to develop pathways / resources that target identified issues in order to work toward ensuring that service users and carers do not meet dead ends when seeking support with HSC services; - Where appropriate, remunerate service users and carers for their contribution where this is deemed as providing specific, strategic expertise.
+The scale and nature of this will fall in line with agreed Regional Guidance.